 Janet Gilbert, RN, DNP, CMCN, CCM

-Ms. Gilbert has over 39 years of nursing experience ( 22 critical care, 17 in managed care).
+Ms. Gilbert has over 40 years of nursing experience (22 critical care, 18 in managed care).
 She received her degree from Bethesda Hospital School of Nursing in 1978, her BSN from the College of Mt.
-St. Joseph, her MSN in Administration from Xavier University in 2005, was certified in managed care nursing (CMCN) in 2001 and received her doctorate in nursing in May 2016.
+St. Joseph in 2003, her MSN in Administration from Xavier University in 2005, was certified in managed care nursing (CMCN) in 2001 and received her Doctorate in Nursing Practice in May 2016.
 Ms. Gilbert has been a member of Sigma Theta Tau since 2003, an active member of AAMCN since 2000 and served on the AAMCN Board of Directors.
-Ms. Gilbert has played many different roles as a managed care nurse, which include being an online UM RN, a team lead, Manager of Precert and her current position of Director of Medical Management at Anthem, where she has been employed for the past several years.
+Ms. Gilbert has played many different roles as a managed care nurse, which include being an online UM RN, a team lead, Manager of Precert and her current position of Director of Medical Management of Enterprise Transplant Services at Anthem, where she has been employed for the past 18 years.

 Vineta Mitchell, RN, BSN, MBA/MHCM, CMCN, CCM